palakpaneerer/python-environment-setup/README.md

 9. Use pyenv versions to check the Python versions used currently
 10. Use `python --version` to check the Python versions used currently as well

-## 7. Install poetry
+### 4-4.
+Install poetry
 1. Open PowerShell and run the following command to install Poetry: `(Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -`
 2. Configure the system Path by adding %APPDATA%\Python\Scripts as a new entry
 3. Close and reopen PowerShell.
 4. Verify the installation by running: `poetry -V` or `poetry --version`
-5. Set the default behavior to manage packages per project by running: `poetry config virtualenvs.in-project true`
+5. Set the default to manage packages per project by running: `poetry config virtualenvs.in-project true`
 6. Navigate to the project folder: `cd C:\Users\username\Desktop\environment_test`
 9. Create a new Poetry project: `poetry new myproject`
 10. Change into the newly created project directory: `cd myproject`